radcamp/radcamp.github.io/SanFrancisco2024/setup_and_fastqc.md

 will be treated as "real" data, and potentially bias downstream analysis.
-In the Anolis data this looks like it might be a real concern so we shall keep this in mind during step 2 of the ipyrad analysis, and incorporate 3' read trimming and aggressive adapter filtering.
+In the Anolis data this looks like it might be a real concern so we shall keep this in mind during step 2 of the ipyrad analysis, and incorporate 3' read trimming and illumina adapter filtering.

 ## ipyrad assembly part I